itszn/usc-multiplayer-server/README.md

 2. Check 'build.linux' for libraries to install
 3. Run `cmake .` and then `make` from the root of the project
 4. Run the executable made in the 'bin' folder

+### macOS
+1. Install dependencies
+	* [Homebrew](https://github.com/Homebrew/brew): `brew install cmake freetype libvorbis sdl2 libpng jpeg`
+2. Run `cmake .` and then `make` from the root of the project.
+3. Run the executable made in the 'bin' folder.